 National 5 courses are on offer in all subjects.
 In nearly every subject you will sit an exam at the end of S4.
 The marks you gain in this exam will be added to coursework tasks to determine your final grade.
-The course is graded using the letters A, B, C, D and F. There are no final exams in PE.
-In PE, all of your work is assessed internally.
+The course is graded using the letters A, B, C, D and F. There are no final exams in Administration and IT or PE.
+In both of these subjects all of your work is assessed internally.